abhideepd/100-days-of-code/log.md

 ### Day 2: April 3, 2024

-**Today's Progress**: Successfully solved a long time upsolve backlog problem, [link]((https://leetcode.com/problems/maximize-value-of-function-in-a-ball-passing-game/))
+**Today's Progress**: Successfully solved a long time upsolve backlog problem (Maximize value of Function in a ball passing game), [link]((https://leetcode.com/problems/maximize-value-of-function-in-a-ball-passing-game/))

 **Thoughts:** Really enjoyed solving this problem, this problem led me to explore the concept of binary jumping.
 Understanding this problem is easy, however, the trick is in the implementation, where we have to optimize space as well as time.
 If you see the question, you can clearly, see the recursive pattern.
 I did too! and used the recursion.
 And as expected, started failing when the test cases were going to the higher limit.
 So, too the next step, memoised the recursive steps (dynamic programming).
 So, as expected, this went far, however started failing for higher limit test cases(higher than the previous), due to space.
 See, in the question, the value of k is 10^10, and arrays can't go with size that high.
 So, initially, I was surprised, because, I sincerely thought, this was a small problem, why is it failing, took multiple attempts to solve it, even tried iterative dp and tried to minimize the array space as much as possible, however, I wasn't able to get all the test cases accepted.
 So, I started researching the solutions, since editorial is not there.
 Then, I came across binary jumping.
 Once, I started taking this problem as a graph problem, lots of roadblocks automatically broke.
 First, I used floyd, circle finding algorithm (its not that complicated, infact highly intuitive. refer this), proceeded to find cycle of the input nodes, store them in hashset, then for each node, I calculated the solution and found the max.
 It passed nearly all the test, but not all!
 I explored, as to where I went wrong, I used this visualizer to analyse the input, and instantly got to know, where I went wrong, I assumed, that the whole graph, will be a single connected component, however, this input contained multiple connected components.
 So, now if I only use floyd's algorithm to solve, I would have to traverse and save each cycle, the cycle's sum and then proceed, which will make it complex and also, time complexity will be compromised (first, in order to search, if the nodes are in cycle or not, we will have to go through all the cycles, saved in hashset).
 Therefore, used the plain old, binary jumping, in its simplest form, and voila! it worked.
 If you are getting a bit confused reading this, I understand, I haven't explained in great detail and skipped the deeper parts, as its a rough high level overview.
 However, I have uploaded the three big approaches I was working on, which I feel, is better than the big ass explaination.